 - How to plan for revenue impact: The ultimate in marketing budget planning: demonstrating how your plans will generate revenue for the business.

-For more on each of these topics, check out The Gold Medal Playbook of Marketing Planning.
+For more on each of these topics, check out A Guide to the New Era of Agile Marketing Planning.

 Also on this topic: